-The three filters used are defined by the matrices $a_{ij}$, $b_{ij}$ and $k_{ij}$ which help discretise the velocity in the $u$ and $v$ and the diffusivitiy terms respectively in Equation~\eqref{adv-diff-eqn}.
-The half in the below is used to obtain second order accuracy in time, $\tilde{T}^{n+1}_i$ is the best guess for $T^{n+1}_i$ which might be $T^n_i$. $\Delta t$ = time step size. $\tilde{a}$, $\beta$ are advection/diffusion stencils/discretisations.
-See Figure~\ref{pages5-6} for the diagram (top right left) showing the corresponding CNN with the filters indicated.
-Here we use non-linear activation functions defined by Equation~\eqref{time-discretised-ii} after operating using filters~$a$ and~$b$.
-We need to use this CNN twice to achieve second order accuracy in time: once for the predictor step and once for the corrector.
+The terms coloured green, orange and cyan correspond to the vertical bars in Figures~\ref{pages5-6-tikzversion-left} which illustrates how the filters are applied to the variables.
+For simplicity, in the diagram diffusivity is not shown.
+We need to use this CNN twice to achieve second order accuracy in time: once for the predictor step and once for the corrector, see Figures~\ref{pages5-6-tikzversion-left} and~\ref{pages5-6-tikzversion-right}.

-The approach used for the Burgers equation is the same as that used for the momentum equation except we use a viscosity (diffusion) coefficient and central difference for the advection term.
-For the Burgers equation is discretised based on both first order upwind and central difference advection discretisation.
-Since we initialise the velocity based on a Gaussian function \eqref{Gaussian_distribution_T} for the $u$ velocity component and the initial $v$ velocity is zero.
-Thus only one component of velocity is non-zero and these are the results we present in Figure~\ref{fig:burgers_equation}.